zlosynth/kaseta/README.md

 Software of Kaseta is distributed under the terms of the General Public License version 3.
 See [LICENSE-SOFTWARE](LICENSE-SOFTWARE) for details.

+Schematics and PCB layout are distributed under the terms of Creative Commons BY-SA.
+See [LICENSE-HARDWARE](LICENSE-HARDWARE) for details.

-The manual is distributed under the terms of Creative Commons BY-SA.
+The manual is also distributed under the terms of Creative Commons BY-SA.
 See [LICENSE-MANUAL](LICENSE-MANUAL) for details.

 # Changelog